digisavvy/some-like-it-neat/README.md

 / sass

-* style.scss (The file that directly gets compiled by SASS.
-Output style.scss to your theme's root directory)

-- _bootstrap.scss (The file that we use to import all of our SASS files, except style.scss of course!)
+* style.scss Imports all other active/used SASS files.

 - _grid-settings.scss (if you're editing grid, columns and gutters, you'll need to create and import this file)

 - bourbon  (Bourbon SASS Goodies library from http://bourbon.io)